 Prudential RideLondon will once again be hosting the Brompton World Championship Final race for the third year.
-The race will take place on Saturday 29 July.
+The race will take place at 19:15 on Saturday 29 July.

 The iconic race course covers eight laps around St James’ Park, past Buckingham Palace and down The Mall.
 Competitors start the race with a Le Mans-style dash, unfolding their bikes before taking on the 16km circuit.
 The fastest person to complete the race then ends the race.

 The dress code is city-chic with lycra sportswear most definitely not permitted.

 The opportunity to race in this iconic setting means competition for places will be fierce, with only 550 available via a ballot.

 Ballot registration is now closed.

 The 2016 final was the best yet with riders from 34 countries travelling to London to participate.
 It was a star-studded line up including retired British Cyclists David Millar and Michael Hutchinson, Paralympic cyclist Tom Staniford as well as a team of BBC journalists!
 There were also the national champions from 12 BWC Final qualifying events.

 Two-time Brompton World Champion Mark Emsley stormed to a third victory in 00:25:54 while the women’s reigning champ Isabel Hastie also defended her title in an exciting photo finish with a time of 00:28:09.